Skip to content

 --header 'X-Api-Key: {Api Key}'

-A successful request should respond with:
+A successful request will respond with:

 {